Birmingham Scooter Accidents Lawyer

 Cases We Handle

 Bird is the company you are probably most familiar with having scooters in Alabama.
-While Bird is currently prohibited in most larger cities in Alabama, they are working hard to get back int the market.
+Although most larger cities in Alabama currently prohibit Bird, the company is actively trying to re-enter the market.

 The Alabama Media Group reported that Bird’s launches in Auburn and Tuscaloosa were illegal.
 Electric scooter sharing has rapidly spread across more than 60 other cities over the past year, according to the Media Group.